Orion98MC/Trout/README.md

 TODO:
 =====

-I'd like to have a test-suite to test the class.
-(HELP! :)
+* have a test-suite to test the class. (help appreciated)

 Contact:
 ========

-If you find Trout useful drop me a line on github it will make my day ;).
+If you find Trout useful drop me a line ;).
-If you'd like some new features implemented, feel free to ask me AND feel free to fork on github.
+If you'd like some new features implemented, feel free to ask me and feel free to fork the project on github.
-If you don't like Trout, it's not a problem, go get a salmon instead.
+If you don't like Trout, it's not a problem, try Salmon.

 License terms:
 ==============

+The MIT License

 Copyright (C) 2012 Thierry Passeron

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated